-- For Proposal 1, the election of Class III directors, the three nominees receiving the most "For" votes (from the holders of shares present in person or represented by proxy at the Annual Meeting and voting on the election of directors) will be elected.
-Only "For" votes will affect the approval of this proposal. - To be approved, Proposal 2, ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015, must receive a "For" vote from the majority of shares present in person or by proxy at the Annual Meeting and voting on this proposal.
-If you "Abstain" from voting, it will have no effect on the approval of this proposal. - Proposal 3, regarding named executive officer compensation, is an advisory vote, which means that the vote is not binding on the Company, our Board of Directors or the Compensation Committee of the Board of Directors.
+For Proposal 1, the election of Class I directors, the two nominees receiving the most "For" votes (from the holders of shares present in person or represented by proxy at the Annual Meeting and voting on the election of directors) will be elected.
+Only "For" votes will affect the approval of this proposal.

+affect the approval of this proposal.

+To be approved, Proposal 2, ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016, must receive a "For" vote from the majority of shares present in person or by proxy at the Annual Meeting and voting on this proposal.
+If you "Abstain" from voting, it will have no effect on the approval of this proposal.

+Proposal 3, regarding named executive officer compensation, is an advisory vote, which means that the vote is not binding on the Company, the Board or the Compensation Committee.
 To the extent there is any significant vote against our named executive officer compensation as disclosed in this proxy statement, the Compensation Committee will evaluate whether any actions are necessary to address the concerns of stockholders.